canonical/shim-review/README.md

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
-We're a well-known Linux distro
+We are a well-known and widely used Linux distro.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-We are big distro with many custom grub patches.
+We build and sign our own bootloaders and kernels with many custom patches.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?